Kavya Wadhwa

 About Kavya

-Kavya’s expertise includes, Nuclear Reactor Technology, nuclear weapons policy, nonproliferation frameworks, arms control, and nuclear energy regulation.
-His work addresses emerging threats from advanced nuclear technologies, geopolitical instability, and the breakdown of traditional arms control treaties, offering strategic insights to government bodies, research institutions, and international forums.
+Kavya’s policy expertise spans nuclear weapons policy, nuclear nonproliferation, arms control, deterrence theory, export control regimes, strategic stability, nuclear energy regulation, climate-energy policy, and global nuclear governance.
+His work addresses emerging challenges arising from advanced nuclear technologies, geopolitical instability, strategic competition among major powers, and the erosion of traditional arms control frameworks.
+Through his research and advisory activities, he provides strategic insights relevant to governments, research institutions, international organizations, industry stakeholders, and multilateral forums.

 Resume